Company Seven.

 Not only will the loss of interest in the instrument result in the loss of money, but it is far worse when any fascination that one might have ever had about this hobby is destroyed.

-When most people visit a hardware store they do tend to understand which tool they need.
+Understanding what the tool is expected to do: When most people visit a hardware store they do tend to understand which tool they need.
 When they contact a telescope store, then the matter of choosing a telescope is complicated by the fact that few of those who are new to the hobby have an understanding of what they may expect to do with the various available telescopes.
-For example, when we ask visitors to our shop what they wish to see, they often answer "I want to see stars".
+For example, when we ask visitors to our shop what they wish to see they often reply “I want to see stars”.
 Well, one can see stars with the naked eye.
-And a star viewed through a telescope still looks like a pinpoint of light (in some telescopes or on turbulent nights a star may appear more like a "blob").
-And so we at Company Seven first work to encourage to the novice, explaining what they may realistically expect to observe with a telescope.
-We do this by discussion, by showing drawings and photos on display in our showroom, by offering well though out introductory books, and providing opportunities to attend observing sessions with astronomy clubs.
+And a star viewed through a telescope still looks like a pinpoint of light (in some telescopes or on turbulent nights a star may appear more like a “blob”).
+And so we at Company Seven first work to encourage and inform the novice by explaining what they may realistically expect to observe with a telescope.
+We do this by discussion in our showroom, by offering well thought out introductory books, and by providing opportunities to attend observing sessions with astronomy clubs.

-Which would you rather see through your telescope? the Saturn at left, or Saturn looking more like a BB in a Washer at right?
+Which would you rather see through your telescope – the Saturn at left, or Saturn looking like a BB in the Washer at right?

-God did not make all telescopes equal: telescopes do vary in design, aperture, physical dimension (length, width, and weight), and in terms of their degree of excellence.
+God Did Not Make All Telescopes Equal: Telescopes do vary in design, aperture, physical dimension (length, width, and weight).
+And they differ how well they are made, even from one another of the same model they can vary.
 And while two telescopes may appear to be identical in their advertising claims and by their appearance, one telescope may provide a great experience while the other becomes a source of frustration.
-Unlike other commodities such as cars where there are standards (every car has headlights, tail lights, can do 55 mph, etc.), or in foods where guidelines define what claims may be made, there is no regulatory authority governing the advertising of telescopes.
-Every telescope therefore brings some compromises.
-The goal of the buyer should be to make the most reasonable "compromise" possible after considering your particular circumstance and observing (or photography) goals.
+Unlike other commodities such as cars where there are standards (every car has headlights, tail lights, can do 55 mph, etc.) or in foods where guidelines define what claims may be made, there is no regulatory authority governing the advertising of telescopes.

-A good telescope improves on the naked eye in two aspects:
+A good telescope brings with it improvements over the naked eye in two aspects:

 Resolving Power: reveal fine detail on a distant object, or those smaller than the eye alone can perceive.

-If one were to hold a thin sheet of plain or wax paper just beyond the telescope focuser and move it in or away from the telescope until the image is most clear then one would observe the image formed at the Focal Plane.
+If one were to hold a thin sheet of plain or wax paper just beyond the telescope focuser, then move it in or away from the telescope until the image is most clear they would observe the image formed at the Focal Plane.
 Furthermore, as light is bent and shaped on its way through the telescope the image will be reversed; this can be seen in the illustration below where the image formed is upside down and reversed left to right.

-The image from a Refracting telescope with a Diagonal installed will appear right side up, but backwards left to right.
+The image from a Refracting telescope with a Mirror or Prism Diagonal installed will appear right side up, but backwards left to right.
 Examine the following illustration to see how the accessories affect the perspective.

 Top Left: Normal view.
 Top Right: Erect and Reversed - typical in an astronomical refracting or Catadioptric telescope with Diagonal,

-Accessories can affect the quality of the image from a telescope.
-For example, a poor quality Diagonal will introduce problems which may appear as a blurring, loss of brightness or subtle details.
-This is why astronomers do not mind seeing an image that is reversed, in fact it is not uncommon to find Sky Atlas or Moon chart printed to match their orientation as observed through a telescope.
-For viewing the brighter large objects such as the moon, or for day time use looking at terrestrial objects then an image erecting prism may be employed with very little noticeable degrading of the image.
+Accessories do affect the quality of the image coming from a telescope.
+For example, a poor quality Diagonal will introduce problems which may make the image appear blurred or not as sharp as it could have been, or even cause a loss of brightness.
+Astronomers do not mind seeing an image that is reversed as they seek to limit or delete any component that can adversely impact the image, so much so that it is common to find a Sky Atlas or Moon chart printed to match their orientation as observed through the various telescopes.
+For viewing at relatively lower magnifications or for observing terrestrial objects then an image erecting prism may be employed with very little noticeable degrading of the image.

 4. What Parts Make a Telescope?